 So how do we keep our stoves burning stronger and longer?

-Some stoves, like the MSR WindPro II and WhisperLite Universal, allow you to invert the canister so that it’s feeding liquid fuel to the stove.
-Doing so, keeps your stove running strong without the need for vaporization.
-(Ensure that your stove has this feature before you try it!)
+Some stoves, like the MSR WindPro II and WhisperLite Universal, allow you to invert the canister so that it’s feeding liquid fuel to the stove, as opposed to gas.
+Doing so keeps your stove running strong without the need for vaporization.
+(Important: Ensure that your stove has this feature before you try it!)

-Try to mitigate wind by building a rock wall around the stove area to shear wind gusts that can threaten to blow out the flame.
+Try to mitigate wind by building a partial rock wall around the stove area to block wind gusts that can threaten to blow out the flame.
 Remember, even a 5mph wind can cause as much as three times more fuel usage in a given cooking period.
-(Be advised, an actual metal windscreen is not recommended for propane-based canisters, as this can increase potential for an explosion!)
+(Be advised, an actual metal windscreen is not recommended for propane-based canisters, as this can increase the potential for an explosion!)

 Placing a nonflammable barrier underneath your canister will keep it up off the cold earth and a little warmer while you’re cooking, allowing it to continue to supply your stove readily with fuel.